TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tools/Assignment/TransitAssignment.md

 ## Parameters

-There are four user parameters the user has to input which are the following:
+TransitAssignment tool has four input parameters which are the following:
 * **AutoDemand**: String id of auto
 * **Duration**: Duration time in minutes
 * **StartTime**: Start time in minutes